Incense In The Wind

 Overall: 32

-Conclusion: Not my favourite incense maker by any means; they are inconsistent, and can make some vile chemical based "floral" scents, but at their best they can produce some cheap and attractive synthetic scents suitable for everyday burning.
+Conclusion: Not my favourite incense maker by any means; the scents are inconsistent, and can sometimes smell of some vile chemical based "floral" scents, but on the whole they do produce some cheap and attractive synthetic scents for everyday use as room fresheners or quick mood lifters.
 I am inclined against them, but will succumb to cheap deals, and I'm sometimes surprised by how much I enjoy some scents.
 They also make masala, which is becoming more available in the West as Indian incense houses note the success of Satya and Goloka.
+Their masala incense is pretty solid.

 The Best Incense Makers